adenafil/CateringinAja/README.md

 -- RATING, ORDER list either on penjual or pembeli dashboard, penarikan dana, find, home
 - add min order in adding up cart
--- add remove order only when it is on pending state
+-- add remove order only when it is on pending state -- ADD review state in about and see more go to the catering